wazuh/wazuh-documentation/source/learning-wazuh/detect-fs-changes.rst

 Configuring FIM
 ---------------

-Run your Wazuh Agent Manager shortcut (win32ui) on the desktop and click on View -> View Config, and replace the large default ``<syscheck>`` section with this:
+Run your Wazuh agent Manager shortcut (win32ui) on the desktop and click on View -> View Config, and replace the large default ``<syscheck>`` section with this:

     .. code-block:: console